-For the technically-curious we thought we’d add this blog entry to provide some explanation of the three Network Choice options that you are provided at Checkout.
+For the technically-curious we thought we’d add this blog entry to provide some explanation of the five Network Choice options that you are provided at Checkout.
 Being something that’s not offered by any mainstream network we have a little bit of a task explaining it and not confusing people beyond what’s necessary.
 We hope that people who want and need this explanation will find this page!

 There are two types of Network Roaming